not-GIANT/Pixel-Kit/README.md

 No Python or dependencies needed.

 1. Go to [**Releases**](https://github.com/not-GIANT/Pixel-Kit/releases/tag/latest)
-2. Download and extract the release archive
+2. Download the latest standalone EXE fil
-3. Run `Pixel Kit.exe` from the `dist/Pixel Kit/` folder
+3. Run `Pixel Kit.exe` and thats it.
+No need to install anything.

 ### Option B — Run from Source